treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 Iterators:

-1. Can be passed to the `next` function which gives their next item or raises `StopIteration` if there are no more items
+1. Can be passed to the `next` function which will give their next item or raise a `StopIteration` exception if there are no more items
 2. Can be passed to the `iter` function and will return themselves back

 The inverse of these statements also hold true:

-1. Anything that can be passed to `iter` without an error is an iterable
+1. Anything that can be passed to `iter` without a `TypeError` is an iterable
 2. Anything that can be passed to `next` without a `TypeError` is an iterator
 3. Anything that returns itself when passed to `iter` is an iterator

-That's the **iterator protocol** in Python.
+That's the iterator protocol in Python.

 ## Iterators enable laziness